 Do you keep your home’s thermostat below 68 deg at night?
 The body’s core temperature fluctuates throughout the day.
 At night, when your body is ready for bed, it automatically drops to prepare for sleep.
 Apparently, if your house is warmer than the ideal temperature it’s harder for your body to achieve good sleep.

-This happened to me the other night when I purposely went to bed early before 10pm, but I didn’t open my bedroom window to allow for the cool air to circulate to cool down the bedroom as it was warm during the day.
+This happened to me the other night when I purposely went to bed early before 10pm, but I didn’t open the window to allow for the cooler air to cool down the bedroom.
 I tossed and turned all night!
 Pulling the covers off me but I’d put them back on because it felt weird to sleep without a blanket over my body.
-But then I’d get hot again and it happened throughout the night.
+But then I’d get hot again and it was a sleepless cycle of covers on then off.

 Besides the thermostat in your home, you also have to check your “Internal Thermostat”.
 Stress and Anxiety are likely contributors to an increase in core body temperature. “…stress can arouse your system, elevate your body temperature, and unwittingly disrupt your sleep.
 You absolutely must have a strategy to manage stress in our high stress world today, or you can sleep in an igloo and still not be cool enough.”